-Making a Delaware Healthcare Power of Attorney
+What is a Delaware Medical Power of Attorney?

 The individual giving permission is called the "principal," while the individual or entity obtaining powers is called the "agent."
 Designed for Delaware residents, our Power of Attorney for health care can be used in New Castle County, Sussex County, Kent County, and in every other county in the state.
 All Delaware Healthcare PoA forms from Rocket Lawyer can be modified for your particular scenario.
 Making this essential document will provide confirmation to healthcare facilities and other parties that your selected representative can act in your interest when you are not able.

 When to use a Delaware Medical Power of Attorney:

 - You've been diagnosed with a serious or terminal illness and are preparing for the future.

 - You're healthy, but still want to legally appoint someone to make future medical decisions for you.

 Delaware Medical Power of Attorney FAQs

 How do I get Medical Power of Attorney in Delaware?